 How record searches work in Dane County

-Madison Municipal Court handles city ordinance violations within Madison separately from the circuit court — these are not in WCCA and require direct contact with the municipal court.
-Property records are maintained by the Dane County Register of Deeds, with online access.
-State government professional licensing records — through the Wisconsin Department of Safety and Professional Services — are useful identity anchors for Madison-area residents with state government or licensed professional employment.
+Madison Municipal Court handles city ordinance violations within Madison separately from the circuit court and these are not in WCCA.
+Other Dane County municipalities — Middleton, Sun Prairie, Fitchburg, and others — also maintain their own municipal courts for local ordinance matters.
+Property records are at the Dane County Register of Deeds.
+Wisconsin Department of Safety and Professional Services professional license lookups are useful identity anchors for Madison-area residents with state government or licensed professional employment.
 See our guide on searching by name and city for the initial anchoring step.

 Court system overview